 The next morning we visited the ancient rock paintings of the Tsodilo Hills, 50 pula ($5) per person, half of which were inaccessible thanks to building work, and had a mad drive along horribly potholed roads to the town of Maun to take a scenic sunset flight over the Okavango Delta.

-The camping was disappointing; two small gravel carparks with three or four groups packed in each.
+The camping was disappointing; two small gravel car parks with three or four groups packed in each.
 It was noisy, smelly and the bathrooms had rope instead of doors so anyone could peek in.
 It costs 80 pula ($8) per person, per night.
-You also have the choice of furnished tents and fancy en-suit tents with balconies overlooking the river.
+You also have the choice of furnished tents and fancy en-suite tents with balconies overlooking the river.

 The highlight of the two days was the fast taxi boat that took us from the hostel to the maccorros and back, speeding along the river past fancy resorts, farmland and a bit of wildlife.
 Our guides Ranger and Rose were nice and it was very peaceful being punted up the river.
 Having a go ourselves was hilariously terrible.
 We did see some elephants and even a few hippos, one of which mock charged our tiny boat, that was probably the most exciting thing that happened in Botswana.

-It was the cheap trip, at $100 per person, and not something I would really recommend.
+It was a cheapish trip, at $100 per person, but not something I would really recommend.
 All that gets you is the transport and the guide.
 It doesn’t include food and you need to bring all your own equipment.

 Our last night was spent in Nxai Pan National Park (pronounced ‘Nai’ with a tut?).
 It’s a special experience because the campsite is completely open to wildlife, with fences only around the bathroom block.
 It was amazing to see elephants right next to us, and thankfully ignoring us, as they ripped branches from the trees to eat.

-There was only one waterhole nearby where we saw two more elephants and a few wildebeest, but all in all it was a very disappointing experience considering the outrageous price of the campsite ($40 per person) and the terrible condition of the roads.
+There was only one waterhole nearby where we saw two more elephants and a few wildebeest, but all in all, it was a very disappointing experience considering the outrageous price of the campsite ($40 per person) and the terrible condition of the roads.
 We were spoiled with Etosha!
-We also got to see the magnifcent Bane’s Baobobs, a group of impossible trees protruding from the salt pan, which is a much cheaper alternative to seeing them in Madagascar, so there’s that.
+We also got to see the magnificent Bane’s Baobabs, a group of impossible trees protruding from the salt pan, which is a much cheaper alternative to seeing them in Madagascar, so there’s that.